 Instead, on a daily basis, telecoms suppliers encounter non-transactional enquiries and complaints.
-These are less linear, harder to resolve quickly and leave a wider window for mistake or frustration.
+These are less linear, harder to resolve quickly and leave a wider window for mistakes or frustration.
 For the ever-connected customer, an issue with their smartphone or their ability to communicate with others can be critical.
 It is here that the battle for customer satisfaction can be won or lost – and providers must make sure that customers’ exceptional problems are receiving exceptional customer experience to match.

-To deliver experiences that win over customers in these circumstances, telecoms brands must ensure that those on the front line are focused not on time spent ‘handling’ a customer but instead on finding a solution or answer to a query, no matter how long it takes.
+To deliver experiences that win over customers in these circumstances, telecom brands must ensure that those on the front line are focused not on time spent ‘handling’ a customer but instead on finding a solution or answer to a query, no matter how long it takes.
 To achieve this, businesses need to make sure they are creating helpful advisors who are empowered by the processes in place, rather than constrained by them.

-Whilst it is true that digital customer management is on the rise, 65% of non-face to face consumer contact still happens over the phone and 15% over email.
+Whilst it is true that digital customer management is on the rise, 65% of non-face-to-face consumer contact still happens over the phone and 15% over email.